-In the past month, Benson Boone has made a dynamic debut at Coachella, released new music, announced his second album, appeared as a guest artist on “Saturday Night Live” for the first time and unveiled a North American tour for his upcoming sophomore record.
+This year alone, his career highlights have included receiving a Grammy nomination for best new artist, making a dynamic debut at Coachella, releasing his second album, appearing as a guest artist on “Saturday Night Live” for the first time and going on a massive North American tour.

-The singer, whose monster hit “Beautiful Things” from 2024 has been streamed more than 2 billion times on Spotify, is clearly maintaining his momentum — and fans are matching the energy.
+The singer, whose 2024 monster hit “Beautiful Things” has been streamed more than 2 billion times on Spotify, is clearly maintaining his momentum — and fans are matching the energy.

 The extra love the singer is showing Salt Lake City is fitting, as Utah has played a meaningful part in his rapid rise to fame.